nsupdate-info/nsupdate.info/docs/user.rst

 For your own safety, use https and a sane password.

+Be careful: in case you lose your login username/password and you also can't receive mail sent to the E-Mail address you gave when registering, you might not be able to regain access to your account / your hosts (neither automatically nor with help from service admin) as you likely can't prove that they are really yours / you are permitted to control them.

 Hosts
 -----
 You can add hosts to all the zones (base domains) offered to you.